What is Dry Needling?

-For many patients, Dry Needling is more effective in treating myofascial pain than other manual therapies.
+For many patients, Dry Needling physical therapy is more effective in treating myofascial pain than other manual therapies.

-Often times, alternative soft tissue treatments require multiple sessions to achieve the same effect as one or two 10 minute needling sessions.
-Results may vary, but the majority of patients see a significant improvement after one or two dry needling sessions.
+Often, alternative soft tissue treatments require multiple sessions to achieve the same effect as one or two 10-minute needling sessions.
+Results may vary, but most patients see a significant improvement after one or two dry needling sessions.